Berkeley-CS61B/bsag-jh61b/README.md

                   - AGTestDebugExercise.java
 # Compile every piece
 - jh61b.compilation
-# use `jdeps` to verify that studnet files don't depend on disallowed libraries
+# use `jdeps` to verify that student files don't depend on disallowed libraries
 # for example, `reflect` can be used to fake behavior under test.
 - jh61b.dep_check:
       disallowed_classes:
           - java.lang.reflect.**
-# Run the assessments.
+# Run assessments
-# These are currently separate steps because they produce individual logs.
 - jh61b.assessment:
-      piece_name: TestIntList
-- jh61b.assessment:
-      piece_name: TestArithmetic
+      # Some pieces will have special settings.
+If a piece isn't special, no
+      # need to specify it.
+      piece_configs:
-# This test requires students to pass every test in the file(s) to receive
+          # This test requires students to pass every test in the file(s) to
-# full credit.
-The aggregation report has gradescope test number "3".
+          # receive full credit.
+The aggregation report has gradescope test
-- jh61b.assessment:
+          # number "3".
-      piece_name: TestDebugExercise
+          TestDebugExercise
               require_full_score: true
               aggregated_number: 3
 # Weight module scores to achieve a total score.
 - jh61b.final_score:
       scoring: